 For more details on subject removal, check out our blog post here: Subject Removal 101

 IF I DON’T REMOVE SUBJECTS DO I LOSE MY DEPOSIT MONEY?

 The deposit is there as collateral to compensate the seller in the case that the buyer does not complete the deal.
 So the usual question is: when do I have to hand in the deposit and if I don’t remove subjects do I lose any money?
 The answer lies in how the contract is structured.
 Typically, if there is a subject removal process the deposit will be due either upon subject removal or within 24 hours after you have removed subjects.
 This means that if you back out of the deal during subject removal because you couldn’t obtain adequate financing (ex.) then you would not lose any money as you would not have handed in your deposit.
-If you choose to remove subjects, you then hand in your deposit, and the deal now becomes “firm” and wait until the completion & possession date.
+If you choose to remove subjects, you then hand in your deposit, and the deal now becomes “firm.”
+Once the deal is firm, the next step is to proceed with completion & possession.
 The only case where you would likely lose your deposit (and more likely be sued) is if you back out of the deal once it is already firm.
 In the Tri-Cities and Greater Vancouver, the deposit is usually 5% of the purchase price and will be held in trust by the buyer’s agent’s brokerage.
 This deposit will then form a part of your down payment.

 WHAT IS THE COMPLETION, POSSESSION, AND ADJUSTMENT DATE?